 Get a good night’s sleep every night!

-Have there been any classes, within your DVM program that were especially relatable to your current position as a hospice veterinarian and founder of Lap of Love?
+Within your DVM program, did you take any classes that were particularly relevant to your current role as a hospice veterinarian and founder of Lap of Love?

 Small animal medicine